TOAST-DOCS/Container-Kubernetes/en/user-guide.md

     * The reservation script entered when creating additional node groups are applied to the corresponding worker node group.
     * The contents of the reservation script cannot be changed once the worker node group has been created.
 * Script execution time
-    * eservation script is executed during the instance initialization process while initializing the worker node.
+    * Reservation script is executed during the instance initialization process while initializing the worker node.
     * After the reservation script has been executed, it sets and registers the instance as the worker node of the ‘worker node group’.
 * Script detail
     * The first line of a scheduled script must start with  #!.